Fox Business Network suspends host Charles Payne amid misconduct inquiry

 Payne, 56, has worked at Fox Business Network since it debuted 10 years ago and also hosts the syndicated talk show, "The Payne Nation."

 The Los Angeles Times did not name Payne's accuser because she alleges that she was coerced into a sexual relationship under the threat of reprisals.
-The newspaper reported that the woman, a political analyst, said she believes she was blacklisted as a guest on Fox Business Network and Fox News when she ended their affair in 2015 and told network executives.
+The newspaper reported that the woman said she believes she was blacklisted as a guest on Fox Business Network and Fox News when she ended their affair in 2015 and told network executives.

 Both Payne and the woman are married.